Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 The Prairie House

-The Prairie-style house is a product of the Prairie School of architecture.
+The Prairie-style house was a product of the Prairie School of architecture that was centered around Chicago at the turn of the 20th century.

 This new style of housing was coined the Prairie style after a 1901 article in the Ladies Home Journal by Frank Lloyd Wright entitled, "A Home in a Prairie Town."